MikroElektronika/mikrosdk_click_v2/clicks/hbridge3/README.md

 ## Examples Description

 > H-bridge in general, allows the current to flow in one or another direction.
-> This click is used for drive a H-Bridge motor by changing output states.
+> This Click is used for drive a H-Bridge motor by changing output states.
 > The outputs can be pulse width modulated at frequencies up to 20kHz by means of PWM/DIR control.

 **The demo application is composed of two sections :**